PhilippeSantenoise/WIDEa/README.md

 A detailed description about how to install and use WIDEa are available from the pdf file named WIDEa_manual

 ## R version and packages
 A R version 3.5 or greater is required before installing WIDEa ([R link](https://cran.r-project.org/bin/)).
 WIDEa used functions of several R packages: shiny, shinyBS, shinyjs, shinythemes, shinybusy, V8, plotly, htmltools, htmlwidgets, bindrcpp, scales, data.table, arrangements, car.

-##License
+## License
-WIDEa is an Open Source software distributed under the GNU General Public License (GPL), Version 3.
+WIDEa is an Open Source software distributed under the [GNU General Public License (GPL), Version 3.0](https://github.com/PhilippeSantenoise/WIDEa/blob/main/LICENSE).

 ## Application
 Some data are provided ([Data folder](https://github.com/PhilippeSantenoise/WIDEa/tree/main/Data)) on the repository to help users to test all functionnalities of WIDEa (several examples are given from the WIDEa_manual file).